rushealy-aws/aws-gs-digital-twin/docs/08-faq.md

 1. Check the error message in the AWS Ground Station console
 2. Verify that all required resources (satellite, mission profile, etc.) exist
 3. Ensure your IAM role has the necessary permissions
-4. Validate that your ephemeris data is correctly formatted
+4. Validate that you have a valid ephemeris at the time of the simulation.
 5. Check that your start and end times are valid

 ### 23. How can I diagnose dataflow issues?